20 Best Saltwater Aquarium Fish, Awesome Choice for Newbies

 They can have a lifespan of seven years and grow up to three inches in an ideal condition.
 Orchid Dottybacks are carnivores, so they prefer meaty food such as brine shrimps.
-Give them finely chopped meaty food before they become familiar with flakes, pellets, and frozen ready foods.
+Give them finely chopped meaty food before becoming familiar with flakes, pellets, and frozen ready foods.

-The attractive bright color is the outcome of their good health, so proper nutrition is important to maintain their beauty.
-Once they are familiar with prepared food, you will have no hassles for feeding.
+The attractive bright color is the outcome of their good health, so proper nutrition is vital to maintain their beauty.
+Once Orchid Dottybacks are familiar with prepared food, you will have no hassles for feeding.

 Orchid Dottybacks are semi-aggressive in nature and can turn extremely hostile with a newcomer of their own species.
 So if you want to put more than one Dottybacks in an aquarium, put them at the same time.
 They are compatible and comfortable with other larger species like Angelfish, Tangs, Damselfish, and Hawkfish.

 There are different species of Dottybacks, like Royal Dottyback, Splendid Dottyback, Magenta Dottyback.
 People often confuse Orchid Dottyback with Magenta Dottyback, as they look similar except for the black stripe through Orchid’s eye.
-Dottybacks don’t do well with other species of their own family (Pseudochromidae), so, we suggest not to mix them in a tank.
+Dottybacks don’t do well with other species of their own family (Pseudochromidae), so I suggest not mixing them in a tank.

 Marine Bettas are beautiful to watch with dark brown bodies and white spots throughout.
-They are hunter fish but not that fast as other predatory fish, to get enough share of the food.
+They are hunter fish but not that fast as other predatory fish to get enough food share.
 So keeping Marine Bettas in the aquarium can be a little tricky.

-Tankmates of Marine Betta should be larger and faster because they are very sharp hunters with a unique hunting technique.
-You can keep large Damselfish, Tangs, Butterflyfish as Marine Betta’s tank mates.
-Don’t keep them with small fish and faster predatory fish, the first group will become their food, and the second group will deprive them of food.
+Tankmates of Marine Betta should be large and fast because they are very sharp hunters with a unique hunting technique.
+You can keep big Damselfish, Tangs, Butterflyfish as Marine Betta’s tank mates.
+Please don’t keep them with small fish and faster predatory fish.
+The first group will become their food, and the second group will deprive them of food.

-Marine Bettas are interesting characters, they are hunters while they are shy and prefer to hide out of sight.
-They have eye-like shape dorsal fins, and if they feel threatened, they poke the head in a hole and expose the tail end to mimic the head of a Moray eel!
+Marine Bettas are exciting characters.
+They are hunters but shy and prefer to hide out of sight.
+They have an eye-like shape in dorsal fins, and if they feel threatened, they poke the head in a hole and expose the tail end to mimic the head of a Moray eel!
 What a unique way of self-defense!

 The big adult fish are capable of eating small invertebrates, like Brine shrimp or Mysis shrimp.
 Feeding Chalk Basses is easy as they like eating prepared pellets, flakes, and frozen food.
 They happily take almost everything you offer.

-Chalk Basses are very peaceful fish and live in groups, and have no complaints against their own kinds or any other tank mates.
-In nature, they hover in groups searching for planktons and crustaceans, and always run away from aggressive fish.
+Chalk Basses are very peaceful fish and live in groups and have no complaints against their own kinds or other tank mates.
+In nature, they hover in groups searching for planktons and crustaceans and always run away from aggressive fish.

 Blackcap Basslets are native to the western Atlantic and found in reefs at 30 to 500 feet depth.
-The prefer vertical surface with crevices which can provide them hiding places.
+They prefer vertical surfaces with crevices that can provide them hiding places.
 They have a purple body with a black color head.
 The diagonal black design looks like a cap, and so they are known as ‘Blackcaps.’